HubertC1/erlvlm/README.md

 ```

 ## Acknowledgements
-- This work was supported by Institute for Information & communications Technology Planning & Evaluation (IITP) grant funded by the Korea government(MSIT) (No.RS2021-II211381, Development of Causal AI through Video
-Understanding and Reinforcement Learning, and Its Applications to Real Environments) and partly supported by Institute of Information & communications Technology Planning & Evaluation (IITP) grant funded by the Korea
-government(MSIT) (No.RS-2022-II220184, Development and Study of AI Technologies to Inexpensively Conform to Evolving Policy on Ethics).
+- This work was supported by Institute for Information & communications Technology Planning & Evaluation (IITP) grant funded by the Korea government(MSIT) (No.RS2021-II211381, Development of Causal AI through Video Understanding and Reinforcement Learning, and Its Applications to Real Environments) and partly supported by Institute of Information & communications Technology Planning & Evaluation (IITP) grant funded by the Korea government(MSIT) (No.RS-2022-II220184, Development and Study of AI Technologies to Inexpensively Conform to Evolving Policy on Ethics).

-- This repo contains code adapted from [RbRL](https://github.com/Dev1nW/Rating-based-Reinforcement-Learning) ,
+- This repo contains code adapted from [RbRL](https://github.com/Dev1nW/Rating-based-Reinforcement-Learning),
 [RL-VLM-F](https://github.com/yufeiwang63/RL-VLM-F).
 We thank the authors and contributors for open-sourcing their code.

 ## License